OK: LeFlore dismemberment investigation; 2 men arrested

 - Possession of controlled/dangerous substance.

+McAlester police detained the men and said they found evidence of criminal activity and drugs.

+Sheriff Derryberry confirmed, “a man’s penis was cut off, and the victim was a willing participant in the dismemberment.”

-Gates also has pending charges, including negligent homicide, out of Pushmataha County.
-The county is located in the southeastern part of the state.
+Gates also has pending charges, including negligent homicide, out of Pushmataha County, located in southeast Oklahoma.

-A probable cause report with more information has not been released at this time.

 Both men are in the LeFlore County Detention Center and held on a $295,000 bond.